 Consider asking your Attorney to name a Trust Protector in your estate planning documents, if public benefits issues are foreseeable, or if not a Professional Fiduciary.
 What oversight is needed for your estate plan administration to work properly?

 - Does your potential Trustee know the resources and public benefit issues?

-- Are the rules being complied with?
+- Are the various rules being complied with?

-- The “facilitative” Process supports the Mediator as a Facilitator to oversee communications between the parties. the neutral mediator is in charge of the process so each party is able to communicate with the neutral and nonjudgmental mediator, who communicates with the other parties, also in a safe and neutral manner. the Mediator conveys the content.
+- The “facilitative” Process supports the Mediator as a Facilitator to oversee communications between the parties.
+The neutral Mediator is in charge of the process, so each party is able to communicate with the neutral and nonjudgmental mediator, who communicates with the other parties, also in a safe and neutral manner.
+The Mediator conveys the content.

 - The “evaluative” Process can assist the parties in assessing their issues more accurately.
 The neutral Mediator can evaluate a legal issue and provide a confidential opinion of the good points and not-so-good points of a party’s position, to the party and party’s counsel.
 Then the parties can assess the likelihood of judicial success at trial (and at what co$t) by comparing the litigation fee$ and co$t$ vis-a- vis the possible $ettlement option$, ~ and even beyond the legal costs, to include non-monetary remedies, such as an apology or other communication.